kke/lockistics/README.md

 The likely use case for locking would be something like a Raketask that you don't want running multiple instances at once.

-The likely use case for the statistics part would be that you want to how often something is being called or if a certain Raketask has been run today or not.
+The likely use case for the statistics part would be that you want to know how often something is being called or if a certain Raketask has been run today or not.
 You can also use it to find memory leaks or slow methods, kind of private NewRelic with zero features.

 ## Installation